Snawoot/drb-client/README.md

 Distributed Randomness Beacon client

 Fetches entropy from multiple [drand](https://github.com/dedis/drand) instances, securely mixes responses and outputs to stdout.
-Suitable for use with [League of Entropy](https://www.cloudflare.com/leagueofentropy/) servers (see Running section).
+Suitable for use with [League of Entropy](https://www.cloudflare.com/leagueofentropy/) servers (see "Running" section).

 ## Cryptography background